ozdemircibaris/youtube-video-generator/README.md

 ## Template Format

-Templates use a simple format with metadata fields and SSML content:
+Templates use a simple format with metadata fields, SSML content, and section image definitions:

 ```
 #title: Video Title